TerenceLiu98/terenceliu98.github.io.source/content/scientia/llm-mechanistic-interpretability.md

 bibFile: /content/post/scientia/machine-learning/bib.json
 ---

+## TL;DR

+- Mechanistic interpretability of transformers has matured along **three axes**: *states* (Logit / Tuned Lens, probing), *causality* (activation patching, ACDC, feature circuits), and *contrastive states* (RepE, CAA, steering vectors).
+Most interpretability blogs cover the first three.
+- A **fourth lineage** has been quietly developing in the dynamical-systems community — block-Jacobian spectra, mean-field/Vlasov limits, phase portraits, Langevin/Fokker–Planck fits, Koopman/DMD, Liang–Kleeman information flow — but it studies the residual stream **unconditionally**, as background, not under task contrasts.
+- The **missing fourth axis** is *differential transition operators*: ask not "what state does the model represent" or "which components fire", but "how does the layer-$\ell$ update map $f\_\ell$ change between two task conditions?"
+Object from Axis 4, framing from Axes 2/3 — nobody has explicitly bridged them.
+- The cross-cutting issue: there is **no unified pathway-share metric** ("how much of the work at this layer goes through attention vs MLP") that is comparable across tasks and across model scales.
+That metric naturally lives on the *transition*, not the *state* — which is another way of saying the missing axis is missing for an operational reason, not a taxonomical one.
+- **Audience:** someone who has read the IOI paper and Logit Lens, but not the dynamics literature.
+The dynamics section is where this post adds the most value.

 ## Before

 Most interpretability blog posts walk the reader through a list of methods in roughly chronological order — Logit Lens first, then activation patching, then ACDC, then sparse autoencoders, then steering vectors.
 After reading them you know what each method is *called*, but you don't really know *what question each method commits to answering*.
 The literature is small enough that the methods recombine, and the chronological ordering flattens what is actually going on.